-And while Lightroom CC makes the list for photo edits, the app also has a built-in camera that can do more than your native camera app with options like long exposures and more advanced tools.
+And while Lightroom CC makes the list for photo edits, the app also has a built-in camera that can do more than your native camera app with options like long exposures, RAW photos, and more advanced tools.

-Photoshop for the iPad is now out, but is designed for Apple’s tablet only, not the iPhone or any Android devices.
-If you’ve got an iPad Pro and a Adobe Creative Cloud photography subscription already though, Photoshop for iPad is the closest app to the popular desktop tool, even though many features have yet to arrive.
+A full version of Photoshop for the iPad is now out, but is designed for Apple’s tablet only, not the iPhone or any Android devices.
+If you’ve got an iPad Pro and an Adobe Creative Cloud photography subscription already though, Photoshop for iPad is the closest app to the popular desktop tool, even though many features have yet to arrive.

-Its developers call it “the most powerful, full-featured photo editing experience on mobile.”
-While that might be a bit hyperbolic, it’s not that far from the truth.
+If photo-editing apps are all starting to feel the same, Afterlight could be the app to try.
 Afterlight has all of the basic photo editing tools you’ll need, as well as built-in filters, frames, local adjustments, and RAW support on both Android and iOS.
 Like other apps, you can even create your own filters to give your photos a distinct look time and time again.
-Afterlight 2 also builds in some more unique options, like overlays that mimic film light leaks, double exposure tools, and options to add graphics.
-The best part is, it’s a one-time purchase — no need to spend more on in-app purchases to unlock more features.
+But, Afterlight also builds in some more unique options, like film light leaks, double exposures, textures, color shift, selective color, and more.
+The best part is, the formerly paid app is now free.
+Unlocking all the features, however, costs $3 a month, $18 a year, or $36 for a one-time purchase.

-Known for its impressive plugins and apps for desktop devices, Lens Distortions has also created a mobile app for both Android and iOS that brings its distinct editing suite to your mobile devices.
+Cameras today are sometimes too good — because features like light leaks and flares are both imperfections and creative tools.
+Lens Distortions adds those creative imperfections back in.
 Whether it’s a color filter you’re looking for or an overlay effect such as a light leak or flare, Lens Distortion has a slew of realistic effects you can add to your photos.
+The list of options also includes weather effects like fog and snow and light rays.
 Lens Distortions is free to download on both Android and iOS and includes five free filters in each section with the free version.
-If you want access to all the features, you’ll have to shell out between $3 and $5.
+If you want access to all the features, you’ll have to sign up for a subscription.